oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

-The client collects any initial information from the user and POSTs that information as well as information about the client's request to the Authorization Challenge Endpoint, and receives either an authorization code (as defined in section 1.3.1 of {{RFC6749}} or an error code in response.
+The client collects any initial information from the user and POSTs that information as well as information about the client's request to the Authorization Challenge Endpoint, and receives either an authorization code (as defined in {{Section 1.3.1 of RFC6749}} or an error code in response.
 The error code may indicate that the client can continue to prompt the user for more information, or can indicate that the client needs to launch a browser to have the user complete